knguyen94/ManagingITTeam/Three Use Cases.md

 ●	Stakeholders:
   - Corporate Manager: Perform the check personally or oversee the policy check to ensure accuracy
-  - Corporate Developer: Know code well enough to explain it to manager if needed or be able perform policy check.
+  - Corporate Developer: Know code well enough to explain it to manager if needed or be able perform policy check

 ●	Preconditions:
-  - Code must exist and perferably be free of other issues.
+  - Code must exist and perferably be free of other issues

-●	Main Success Scenario: Results are up to company standards.
+●	Main Success Scenario: Results are up to company standards

-●	Trigger: Code is ready to be checked and/or the request is made.
+●	Trigger: Code is ready to be checked and/or the request is made

 ## Use Case 3